28 Years of Building Excellence

 Online Video Tour

-Take a Tour of Factory Five with Two Guys Garage
+Take a Tour of Factory Five with Kevin Byrd

 We have people visit every day to tour the factory and look at the cars up close.
-If you can’t make the trek to New England for a visit, Two Guys Garage host Kevin Byrd can take you on a video tour with Factory Five President Dave Smith.
+If you can’t make the trek to New England for a visit, Kevin Byrd (host, Two Guys Garage) can take you on a video tour with Factory Five President Dave Smith.

 Some things you just have to see to believe and the component car industry should be the poster child of Ronald Reagan’s mantra – “trust, but verify”.